shantanubhadoria/go-kalmanfilter/README.markdown

 type FilterData struct {

 	/*
-	   Angle the state sensor value.
+	   State the state sensor value.
 In a IMU this would be the Accelerometer
 	*/
-	Angle float64
+	State float64

 	/*
-	   Bias: the delta sensor calculation.
-This is the deviation from last base state value as calculted from the delta sensor.
-In a IMU this would be the product of time since last reading and the delta sensor value

-	   Bias is recalculated(optimised) at each new sensor reading.
+	   Bias: the delta sensor error.
+This is the deviation from sensor reading and actual value.
+Bias can be caused by electromagnetic interference and represents a permanent error in delta sensor reading.
+Bias is detected by averaging the delta sensor reading at stationary state of delta sensor */
-	*/
 	Bias float64